kofosu2289/gaProject3/README.md

 Ecommerce application that allows the user to search an item by category and item name.

+Once the user is logged in they can see the rest of the site.

 Top of the navbar will be the name of the actual app.